BrightEdgeeServices/SemVerIt/README.rst

 Manipulate semantic versioning (SemVer)

     Manipulate semantic version numbers.
-Currently, it only allows for the "0.0.0" format and should be expanded to allow for the rest of the specification as well.
+Create a new version number, initialize it with an, existing number or alternatively read it from an existing project setup.py file.
 See also https://semver.org/

 =======
 Testing